 Rather than hourly, you may need only to take an adult dog outdoors every 2 hours.

 There are several warning signs that a dog needs to defecate or urinate.
 These are:

 - Sniffing the ground

-This will also mean that on colder winter nights, or toilet breaks during long road trips, you have a quick way by which to get your dog to defecate/urinate on command.
+This will also mean that on colder winter nights, or toilet breaks during long road trips, you have a quick way to get your dog to defecate/urinate on command.

 One Outdoor Spot

 Motivate your dog using a valuable reward.
-Dogs do respond to praise, but for toilet training, you need to go that extra mile.
-Tasty treats combined with lavish praise will work really well.
+Dogs respond to praise, but you need to go that extra mile to potty train your puppy.